Web Resource Rating

 Summary - The message of this resource is:

 Recognize signs of eye floaters, cataracts, glaucoma, and macular degeneration which can occur with age.
 Speak with your doctor about changes in your eyesight.
-Some problems can be prevented or treated.

 View This Slideshow